Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Application: Introducing HPV-testing to follow-up low-grade cytology exams in cervical cancer screening program in Norway

 \subsection{Analysis}

-We consider data from the Cancer Registry of Norway containing 1736 subjects (878 in the PreTectProofer group and 858 in the Amplicor/HC2 group) with inconclusive cytology and negative initial HPV test recorded in 2005-2010 until CIN2+ or end of 2010.
+We consider data from the Cancer Registry of Norway on 1736 subjects (878 in the PreTectProofer group and 858 in the Amplicor/HC2 group) with inconclusive cytology and negative initial HPV test recorded in 2005-2010 until CIN2+ or end of 2010 (for details see Supplement Section 9).
 We calculate the probability of having CIN2+ detected by time $t$ in a situation where individuals receive ``subsequent test'' with intensity $\tilde \lambda^{x}$ equal to the intensity in the (pooled) Amplicor/HC2 group.
 The probability of interest is calculated by one minus the weighted Kaplan-Meier estimator $\hat S^w$, given by

 where $\widehat W^i$ are estimates of \eqref{cx.weights}, the $T_i$'s the observed detection times of CIN2+, and the $Y_t^i$'s are at-risk indicators (not censored) at time $t$ in a given group.

 For the Amplicor/HC2 group, the ``subsequent test'' intensity is equal to the observational intensity, and each $W^i$ is equal to one.
 Thus, \eqref{eq: weighted Kaplan-Meier} reduces to the standard Kaplan-Meier estimator with CIN2+ occurrence as the endpoint.